Cookizz/Android-BadgeLayout/README.md

   1. Include `BadgeRelativeLayout` in your view.
 Put 2 Views into it.

-  In no matter which view hierarchy inside `BdadeRelativeLayout` will be ok except for ScrollView and ListView, which may be supported later on.
+  In no matter what view hierarchy inside `BdadeRelativeLayout` will it be OK for they two to put except ScrollView and ListView, which may be supported later on.

         <com.cookizz.badgelib.BadgeRelativeLayout
             android:id="@+id/badge_manager"